-The $2 Student Representation Fee is used by the Associated Students of Citrus College and the Student Senate of California Community Colleges to advocate and lobby for legislative issues that affect and benefit community colleges and community college students both at the state and federal level.
+The $2 student representation fee is used by the Associated Students of Citrus College and the Student Senate of California Community Colleges to advocate and lobby for legislative issues that affect and benefit community colleges and community college students both at the state and federal level.

 student representation fee waiver online form each semester, prior to paying for classes and completing the registration process.
 Please do this early.
-It may take up to one full business day for the fee to be waived.
+It may take up to three full business days for the fee to be waived.
 This fee is non-refundable.

-The $2 Student Representation Fee is regulated by the California Education Code 76060.5.
+The $2 student representation fee is regulated by the California Education Code 76060.5.
 Funds may be utilized for any of the following:

-- Travel expenses for lobbying and/or advocacy of students
+- travel expenses for lobbying and/or advocacy of students

-- Leadership and advocacy training, awareness and information
+- leadership and advocacy training, awareness and information

-- Attendance at conferences and meetings of student-centered, non-partisan organizations
+- attendance at conferences and meetings of student-centered, non-partisan organizations

-- Advertisements consisting of information about legislative issues of interest to the student body at large
+- advertisements consisting of information about legislative issues of interest to the student body at large

-- Purchasing of equipment and supplies used for lobbying and/or advocacy such as computers, printers, faxes, modems, software, postage, and accessories
+- purchasing of equipment and supplies used for lobbying and/or advocacy such as computers, printers, faxes, modems, software, postage, and accessories

-- Subscriptions to newsletters and/or magazines of higher education
+- subscriptions to newsletters and/or magazines of higher education

-- Hosting non-partisan conferences or meetings on legislative issues
+- hosting non-partisan conferences or meetings on legislative issues

 Student Senate for California Community Colleges (SSCCC)